 I have a girl crush.
 Her name is Victoria.

-I mean how was I not to fall for her?
+I mean, how was I not to fall for her?
 She is everything that makes me happy.
 She’s sophisticated, unpretentious, cheerful, elegant, vibrant, charming, and just the sight of her causes my heart to beat a little faster.
-Simply put, she’s beautiful.
-I think it might be love.All right, I’m just being silly.
+Simply put, she’s beautiful!
+I think it might be love.
+Okay, okay, I’m just being silly.
 A girl can have a little fun on a Friday morning, right?

 This radical alteration in design meant that, sadly, most of the original medieval structures were lost forever.
-A few of the original buildings do still remain, particularly at the foot of the curve where Victoria Street meets the Grassmarket.
+Most of what we see today is the result of 19th-century development.
+A few of the original buildings are still there, particularly at the foot of the curve where Victoria Street meets the Grassmarket.

-Victoria Street is arguably one of the prettiest and most photographed streets in Edinburgh and continues to be an area of thriving commerce today.
-New meets old in an eclectic mix of shops, restaurants, and pubs all set within this preserved picture of the past.
+Victoria Street is arguably one of the prettiest and most photographed streets in Edinburgh.
+It is where new meets old in an eclectic mix of shops, restaurants, and pubs all set within this preserved picture of the past.

-Till next time…
+Until next time…